 Founder and Director of Garden State Veterinary Specialists.
 He is a 1982 graduate of The New York State College of Veterinary Medicine, Cornell University.
 Following graduation, Tom completed an internship and 3 year surgical residency program at The Animal Medical Center in New York City.
 He became a Diplomate of The American College of Veterinary Surgeons in 1987 and headed a surgical service at The Animal Medical Center for 6 years.
 He established a surgical referral practice (Veterinary Surgical Specialists) in 1990 which has evolved into Garden State Veterinary Specialists.
 In 2012 he opened a 24/7, emergency/critical care hospital in Iselin, NJ, Garden State Veterinary Services.
 Dr. Scavelli opened GSiVS in the spring of 2016.

-Roelof is a 1999 graduate of the University of Florida School of Veterinary Medicine.
-He completed a small animal rotating internship in 2000, a surgical internship in 2002, and a surgical residency in 2005, all at Garden State Veterinary Specialists.
-Rud became a Diplomate of The American College of Veterinary Surgeons in 2010.
+Dr. Allison Rohde Newgent is a 2015 graduate of the University of Missouri School of Veterinary Medicine.
+She completed a small animal rotating internship, a surgical internship, and a surgical residency at Garden State Veterinary Specialists.
+Dr. Newgent has a wide variety of surgical interests in both general and orthopedic surgery including fracture repair, cruciate ligament repair, wound management and soft tissue reconstruction.

-The Surgery Department accepts referrals on orthopedic, thoracic, abdominal, reconstructive, and neurosurgical cases.
-GSiVS utilizes the very latest equipment and are proficient in many procedures including Tibial Tuberosity Advancement (TTA), Tibial Plateau Leveling Osteotomy (TPLO), Triple Pelvic Osteotomy (TPO) and Biometrix hip implant procedures.
-The hospital is equipped with surgical stapling devices, vessel sealing devices, an intra-operative microscope and digital radiography.
+The Surgery Department accepts referrals on orthopedic, thoracic, abdominal, and reconstructive cases.
+GSiVS surgeons utilize the very latest equipment and are proficient in many orthopedic procedures including Tibial Tuberosity Advancement (TTA), Tibial Plateau Leveling Osteotomy (TPLO), Triple Pelvic Osteotomy (TPO), Femoral Head and Neck Ostectomy (FHO) and fracture repair.
+The hospital is equipped with surgical stapling devices, vessel sealing devices, laparoscopy, ultrasonography and digital radiography.

 - Fracture repair